rancher/docs/content/rancher/v2.x/en/upgrades/upgrades/single-node/_index.md

 > See [Restoring Cluster Networking]({{< baseurl >}}/rancher/v2.x/en/upgrades/upgrades/namespace-migration/#restoring-cluster-networking).

-### E. Clean up your old Rancher server container
+### F. Clean up Your Old Rancher Server Container

-Remove the previous Rancher Server container.
-If you only stop the previous Rancher Server container (and don't remove it), the container may restart after the next server reboot.
+Remove the previous Rancher server container.
+If you only stop the previous Rancher server container (and don't remove it), the container may restart after the next server reboot.

 ## Rolling Back